nishanthmerwin/NW-alignment/README.md

 # Shiny App

 Under the ShinyApp directory are the current versions of the shiny app that has been published at [https://nmerwin.shinyapps.io/NW-Alignment](https://nmerwin.shinyapps.io/NW-Alignment).

+- The currrent version of this script can only align two DNA/protein sequences.

+- Only does the Needleman-Wunsch algorithm.

+- Sequences are limited to the width of your screen.. it gets all wonky after that!

+- Try it out, and give me feedback (post an issue on the repo)

 Current plans for updates: